platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 Alias: `remove-space-before-or-after-characters`

-Removes space before the specified characters and after the specified characters.
-Note that this may causes issues with markdown format in some cases.
+Removes space before the specified characters and after the specified characters. **Note: this may causes issues with markdown format in some cases.**

 ### Options